South Hadley gym ends CrossFit affiliation

 SOUTH HADLEY, Mass (WWLP) – The CEO of CrossFit is stepping down following racial remarks that led to Reebok and many CrossFit affiliates to cut ties.

-SVG annouced this week that it is ending its affiliation with CrossFit.
+SVG announced this week that it is ending its affiliation with CrossFit.

 The move comes after CrossFit CEO Greg Glassman posted several controversial tweets referencing George Floyd’s death, including mockingly tweeting out “Floyd-19” in reference to a statement calling racism a public health issue.